ammarhakim/ammar-simjournal/je/je6/je6-maxwell-solvers.rst

 explicitly used in the update equations.
 However, the staggered field formulation is harder to extend to non-rectangular grids.

-The application of these Maxwell solvers is to the solution of two-fluid equations.
+One of the intended applications of these Maxwell solvers is to the solution of two-fluid equations.
 It is straightforward to apply the wave-propagation Maxwell scheme to solve the two-fluid equations.
 However, some work is required to make the FDTD scheme work with the cell-centered fluid solvers, in particular, the staggered